shs96c/rules_pkl/README.md

 #### Using the Java API

-- Define your configuration in a Pcl file:
+- Define your configuration in a Pkl file:

   ```
   module com.apple.com.app.config.myModule